 I’m by no means saying that I’m happy that I have my illness but I am grateful that it basically pushed me into properly launching my blog.
 If I hadn’t have gotten unwell, I don’t think I would ever have done it let alone gotten to the place I am now with it.
 I have found such a huge love for writing as well as re-kindled love with many other things to do with blogging.
 So many of my skills have been improved and I don’t think there’s any other hobby I could’ve gotten this development and achievement from.

 I’ve always known that I wanted a creative career but I now feel like I have the all-round ability to pursue it.
 I have knowledge and expertise in quite a few different areas thanks to my blog and everything that’s come with it.
-As well as an ideal career path, it’s also shown my what I want elsewhere in my future regarding myself and the person I want to be, my romantic relationship, my friends, my family and the kind of environment I want to be surrounded by.
+As well as an ideal career path, it’s also shown me what I want elsewhere in my future regarding myself and the person I want to be, my romantic relationship, my friends, my family and the kind of environment I want to surround me.
 Obviously I’m not going to spill all of that on here but what I can say is that I’m the happiest I’ve ever been right now in all of these areas as I’ve cut out anything negative and added anything positive that I’ve needed to and this will continue.

 I’ve probably mentioned this before but my gosh has it shown me many things about many people.
 Some people only want to be around you when you’re doing well so they can benefit from it and others only want to be around you when you’re not so they can feel better about themselves.
 Some just don’t want to know and run at the first sign of difficulty.
 I was bitter about it at first as I just couldn’t understand why people I cared so deeply for wouldn’t make the effort to come and see me or even bother to text and ask how I am.
 Or for others, why they’d support me when I was in one area but not the other.